Tanz0rz/haxe-fmod/extension/haxe/loading-and-playing-sounds-in-the-core-api.md

 ## 4.3.1 Creating a Sound from memory
 verdict: bound
-Encoded files cannot be opened from memory.
-Sound.fromPcm takes raw 16-bit PCM and the sample rate and channel count stand in for the exinfo fields.
+Sound.fromMemory takes an encoded file image, the length is the bytes' own.
+Raw PCM goes through Sound.fromPcm, whose sample rate and channel count stand in for the exinfo fields.
 ```haxe
 import haxefmod.core.Sound;